NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Note I use `dt` as the simulation timestep (fixed) the "game thread" ie in this case the viewer application delta time is passed in directly as `viewer_Dt` thus `at` is the accumulated timestep.

 Issue with this is because the Dt is measured before the cloth state is constructed we get a large amount of time added to the accumulated time before the solver is even constructed and first ticked so we need to handle this, one way could be to have the solver not tick by default and require user to enable in in GUI so only when state is setup will it actually begin to accumulate viewer Dt and then run the subdivided solver steps.
+This works but means the application will start with no solving, but that probably makes more sense so the user has time to enable the solve first.

 Note Cloth_Solver is ticked within `Viewer::tick()` but rendering of the cloth_state instance is called within `Viewer::render()` which itself is called within `Viewer::tick()` I just wanted nicer separation of solve operations and render operations.